pytorch/pytorch/aten/src/ATen/native/README.md

 ```

 With this flag set, we will not generate code to automatically register the C++ operator implementation
-to TypeDefault (catchAll dispatch key) with the dispatcher.
+to TypeDefault (a "catch all" dispatch key) with the dispatcher.
 It doesn't make sense to have both `dispatch` section and `manual_kernel_registration: True` for the same op.
 You can find the manual registrations in torch/csrc/autograd/VariableTypeManual.cpp.
 Currently ops have this field set to True should match `MANUAL_CATCHALL` in tools/autograd/gen_variable_type.py